L-1 Intracompany Transferees

 The “default” investor visa, but generally for executives, managers, and specialized (i.e. proprietary company) knowledge employees of multinational companies

-The L-1 intracompany transferee visa is a temporary nonimmigrant visa, often considered the “default” U.S. immigration option for entrepreneurs and investors.
-U.S. companies can use the L-1 visa category to sponsor executives, personnel or key functional managers, and employees with specialized company knowledge who have worked in one of these capacities for an affiliated company outside of the U.S. for at least one (1) year.
+The L-1 intracompany transferee visa is a temporary nonimmigrant visa, often considered the “default” initial U.S. immigration strategy for entrepreneurs and investors.
+Startup and existing U.S. companies can use the L-1 visa category to sponsor executives, personnel or key functional managers, and employees with specialized company knowledge who have worked in one of these capacities for an affiliated company outside of the U.S. for at least one (1) year.

-To summarize the general requirements for L-1A Executives and Managers and L-1B Specialized Knowledge visa qualification:
+Below are the general requirements for L-1A Executives and Managers and L-1B Specialized (Company) Knowledge visa qualification:

 - The prospective U.S. entrepreneur or employee has been employed: